athouvenin/PIR_encrypted_DNS/realisation_experience/expe.md

 \
 **Objectifs:**
-- retester 1 ou 2 ans plus tard les ip avec port 853 ouvert + répondant aux requêtes DoT
+- retester 1 ou 2 ans plus tard les adresses ip avec port 853 ouvert + répondant aux requêtes DoT
-- tenter d'analyser les résultats obtenus et les comparer aux résultats fournis
+- tenter d'analyser les résultats obtenus et les comparer aux résultats fournis (car les jeux de données disponibles correspondent aux résultats des @IP du monde qui répondent aux requêtes DoT)

 \
 Lien vers les jeux de données et le code source des auteurs de l'article : https://dnsencryption.info/imc19-doe.html

-Dans l'article, page 5, nous trouvons l'extrait suivant dans la partie methodologie:
+Dans l'article à la section "3.1 Methodology", page 5, nous trouvons l'extrait suivant:

 _"In practice, we first use ZMap to discover all IPv4 addresses with port 853 open (using the zmap -p 853 command), and then probe the addresses with DoT queries of a domain registered by us, using getdns API.
 In the first stage, our scan originates from
 3 IP addresses in China and the US (on cloud platforms), and we configure the tool to cover the entire IPv4 address space in a random order.
 For addresses with port 853 open, only those successfully responding to our DoT queries are regarded as open DoT resolvers."_